Barbara Leidich Piano Studio

 Do I have enough time to practice at least 4 out of 7 days a week?

 Young students should devote 20 minutes a day.
 This time can be divided.
-As students progress they will need to add more time.
+As students progress, they will need to add more time.
 As in other activities, the student will reap the rewards of consistent practice.

 Will I go to a lesson even if I feel unprepared?

 Skipping a lesson is unfair to both the student and the teacher.
 Obviously the teacher depends on the student's participation for income.
-The student is set back another week because if practice has not occured, the student most likely won't remember what was covered at the last lesson.
+The student is set back another week because if practice has not occurred, the student most likely won't remember what was covered at the last lesson.

 Am I willing to listen to the teacher to achieve my goal?